echoedinvoker/powershell/12-object/28-object-members/memo.md

 ![Alt object concept](pic/bandicam%202022-10-08%2004-33-49-834.jpg)

-- In PowerShell, each service is an object.
 - Under each object there will be members, members have three types:
   - property
     - attribute of object.
   - method
     - let object to action something.
   - event
     - wait something happened and trigger some action.

 ## **Practice**

 ![Alt get-service](pic/bandicam%202022-10-08%2004-37-04-803.jpg)

-- In fact, get-service generates an **object** and prints it directly in the console.
+- In fact, get-service generates an **object** "service" and prints it directly in the console.

 ![Alt pipe get-member](pic/bandicam%202022-10-08%2004-41-43-652.jpg)